 13. Behringer HPX2000 High-Definition DJ Headphones

 All that you need for a comfortable listening experience is present in this pair of Behringer headphones.
-These are in our list of best headphones because of their high comfort.
+These old school DJ headphones are in our list because of their high comfort.

 Unlike other DJ headphones, you can wear these for hours without noticing, and the best part is, they still provide you with the required noise isolation.
 Both the ear cups are rotating and reversible.
 They embrace high-resolution cobalt capsules.
 Since these capsules have very little resistance, you get to deliver and pass through every drop of your sound.
 If you have owned a DJ headphone before, you would know how frustrating it is to deal with a tangled wire in between your performance.
 However, you will not have to face the same issue here, since these bad boys come with oxygen-free copper wire that resists tangling.